We can help you adjust to family life, and look after your mental and emotional wellbeing

 You may feel that you are the only one going through this, but about 1 in 5 mums experience an emotional difficulty at some point during the perinatal period and 1 in 3 new fathers/partners are concerned about their mental health during this time.

-If you feel that you’re struggling, you can ask your GP to refer you to Talking Therapies, or refer yourself to us.
-We’ll talk to you, and arrange a Wellbeing Assessment with you, to see how best we can help.
+If you feel that you’re struggling, you can ask your GP to refer you to NHS Talking Therapies, or refer yourself to us.
+We’ll talk to you, and arrange a wellbeing assessment with you, to see how best we can help.

 Maternal Wellbeing through SHaRON